-Does Barclays's interest-free student overdraft limit increase over time?
+Does Barclays' interest-free student overdraft limit increase over time?

 Yes.
-While the opening interest-free overdraft limit is capped at £1,000, this increases to a maximum of £3,000 in year three.
+While the opening interest-free overdraft limit is capped at £1,000, this increases to a maximum of £1,500 in year two.
 Check out our full comparison of student accounts to see the interest-free overdrafts available to UK students with a breakdown of each account's limit in each year of your course.

 Compare Barclays against its competitors

 Interest inequality: Major UK banks lag behind global savings rates

 Finder collaborated with the smart money app, Plum, to compare how easy access savings rates around the world compared with the local base rate.

 How to buy OpenAI shares when it goes public

 Everything we know about the OpenAI IPO, plus information on how to buy shares.